 - Electric car charger

-10-2 vs 10-3 wire is explained here.
+Difference between 10-2 vs 10-3 wire

-10/2 and 10/3 wires are both commonly used wires that are used in commercial and residential projects.
-The basic difference between them is the number of conductors they have.
-The 10/2 wire comes with 2 conductors and the 10/3 wire has three conductors.
+10/2 and 10/3 basic difference is the number of conductors.
+The 10/2 wire has two conductors and the 10/3 has 3 conductors.

-The first number in the name of the wire (10) defines the American Wire Gauge (AWG) wire size, which is a measurement of wire thickness.
-The 10 AWG wire is relatively thick and can handle about 30 amps of current.
-The 2nd number in the name of the wire is (2 or 3) defines a number of insulated conductors in the cable.
-With that insulated conductors, the cable also has a ground wire.
+10 is the AWG wire size used in these two wires and is a calculation of wire thickness.
+10 AWG is thick and can handle a 30 amp current.
+The second number 2 to 3 is several conductors in the cable.
+With conductors, the cable also has a ground wire

 differences between 10/2 and 10/3 wire: